Grantismo/after_care/README.md

 Our main objective in creating Emote was connecting at risk individuals with the most relevant and useful resources in a warm and inviting way.
 We paid particular attention to the overall app aesthetics and ease of use, so the app experience was as comfortable as possible.

 ###Walkthrough
+####Home Screen
+![home screen](https://raw.github.com/Grantismo/emote/Icon.png)
 Home Screen: The user is greeted with an array of possible emotions.
-![home screen](https://raw.github.com/Grantismo/emote/Icon.png)

 ###Future Modification